 THE MUSIC FOR THE FILM

 The same criticisms apply to the Cinematic Orchestra’s 2003 version which has a consistent jazzy ‘mood music’ rhythm, sometimes at odds with the action on screen.
-‘In the Nursery’ has composed a more imaginative score but, along with most of the others, it fails to match the editing tempo of the film.

 Wikipedia lists no less than 21 different soundtrack versions from 1983 to 2014!